Craig Robinson Awarded Contract Extension Through 2017

 Beavers In Europe: Recapping A Once In A Lifetime Experience

-Men's Basketball Sets Dates For High School Team, Individual Day Camps
+Men's Basketball Sets Dates For Camps; Adds Special Promotions

-Last year the Beavers won 21 games for their first 20-win season in more than two decades and just their second winning season since 1989-90.
-Oregon State averaged a school record 78.9 points per game to lead the Pac-12 in scoring for the first time in school history and also had a player lead the conference in field goal percentage, steals and blocked shots.
+In his fourth year in Corvallis, Pomeday helped the Beavers win 20 games for the first time in more than two decades and attain just its second winning season since 1989-90.
+Oregon State averaged a school record 78.9 points per game, to lead the Pac-12 in scoring for the first time in school history, and led the conference in steals for the third consecutive year.